Malekkos/Lock-and-Key/README.md

 # Lock-and-Key
 An intro project to demonstrate my understanding of Authorization and Authentication

+To run:
+--clone project
+--cd into client, run npm start
+--split console/open another
+--in second console, cd into server, run npm run server

 TODO Today:

   \/\/\/\/\/\/\/\/ TOP PRIO \/\/\/\/\/\/\/\/

- ~~ I need to figure out how to add headers into the req.headers section, specifically under the name authorization.
-This is how im checking perms and dispensing the secret data.
-The big issue is doing it from the client.
-Need to look more into HOW to do this, Possibly a react documentation thing.
-It's a issue for tomorrow, I need a break.
+ ~~ Current issue with the passed header not containing the correct content(only timestamps so far).
+This is resolved when logging out and then logging in.
+That is garbage.
+Somehow, need to make it so that the passed header contains, at the very least, the role_type

   /\/\/\/\/\/\/\/\ TOP PRIO /\/\/\/\/\/\/\/\

 TODO LATER:

+ ~~ in onClick function in home.js, theres a redudnant use of token.
+Should remove that.

- ~~ Should add a loading overlay when stuff is running, aka when you register, it seems like nothing is happening
+ ~~ Should add a loading overlay when stuff is running, aka when you register, it seems like nothing is happening while you wait for it to redirect you

  ~~ Add another middleware that checks perm level, if it is at 4, then throw an error detailing why.
 This would be on the put endpoint